DiffusiveShockAccelerationModels.jl

 Mach number dendent efficiency models

 Different authors found a number of models that describe the acceleration efficiency of CRs at shocks dependent on the sonic Mach number.
-Here we implemented the following DSA models:
+Here we implemented the following DSA models, as summarized in Böss et al. (2023):

 DiffusiveShockAccelerationModels.Kang07Type